Food

 Job Skills Training

-ServeSafe Food Protection Training
+ServeSafe® Food Protection Training

-Training and testing to earn Food Protection Manager as well as Food Handler certifications were offered multiple times throughout the year.
+Training and testing to earn Food Protection Manager as well as Food Handler certifications are offered multiple times throughout the year.
 Successful completion of training and testing satisfies SC DHEC Regulation 61-25 requiring a Food Protection Manager per licensed establishment.
-Graduates in both classes earned the opportunity for employment in the food service industry.
-All classes take place at Hope Center (3 Hickman Street in Graniteville).
+Graduates in both classes earn the opportunity for employment in the food service industry.

 Health